Erwin Wurm: Art practice

 Wurm lives and works in Vienna and Limberg in Austria, and sometimes in New York.
+In 2018, he bought a house in Hydra.

 Selected works

 One Minute Sculptures

-Since the late 1980s, he has developed an ongoing series of One Minute Sculptures, in which he poses himself or his models in unexpected relationships with everyday objects close at hand, prompting the viewer to question the very definition of sculpture.
+Since the late 1980s, Wurm has developed an ongoing series of One Minute Sculptures, in which he poses himself or his models in unexpected relationships with everyday objects close at hand, prompting the viewer to question the very definition of sculpture.
 He seeks to use the "shortest path" in creating a sculpture—a clear and fast, sometimes humorous, form of expression.
 As the sculptures are fleeting and meant to be spontaneous and temporary, the images are only captured in photos or on film.

 Fat Car series

 Wurm believes the creation of sculpture is adding and subtracting material to an object.
 In his works, he does so by layering clothes over each other, or items represented as fat, obese, or inflated.

 Wurm has worked on a series of sculptures titled Fat Car, which depict "puffy, obese, life-size sculptures that bulge like overfilled sacks".
 The first of his Fat Car series was developed with Opel designers, but they were unsuccessful in achieving the kind of shape that Wurm had in mind due to technical limitations of this time.
 In order to create the desired look of fatness, the artist uses polyurethane foam and styrofoam covered with lacquer.
-Wurm has also produced a Fat House at near full scale.
+Wurm has also produced a Fat House at nearly full scale.

-20 years after his first Fat Car and as one of the first internationally established artists Wurm released a 15-second long video in August 2021 called Breathe In, Breathe Out as an NFT via König gallery's MISA website based on the FLOW blockchain.
+In 2021 Wurm released a 15-second long video called Breathe In, Breathe Out as an NFT via König gallery's MISA website based on the FLOW blockchain.
 The sequence shows a pan loop around a seemingly breathing, red Porsche in a green landscape.
-The idea for this work dates back to the time of the first Fat Car and the collaboration with Opel.

 Narrow House

-Erwin Wurm "shrank" his parents' house to reflect the mentality of Austria during the postwar period; the design of the house is typical of the 1950s, but a fraction of the width.
+Wurm "shrank" his parents' house to reflect the mentality of Austria during the postwar period; the design of the house is typical of the 1950s, but a fraction of the width.
 The house is furnished with shrunken furniture.
 This piece was inspired by Wurm's childhood in postwar Austria, from 1950s through to the 1970s.
 Growing up, he lived with his parents; his mother stayed at home and his father was a policeman.